 Hair color wax is the new trend sweeping the internet – and it’s popular for a reason.
 If you feel like switching up your hair color for a week, weekend, or even just an evening- hair color wax may just be the best way to do it.
 But does hair color wax wash out?

-Unlike traditional hair dye, hair color wax is very easily washed out; usually after just a single hair wash.
+Unlike traditional hair dye, hair color wax is generally easily washed out; usually after just a single hair wash.

 If you’re new to the idea of hair color wax and intrigued to find out more, read on.